How to Fix Core Web Vitals on WordPress Sites

 How to Improve Core Web Vitals on Your WordPress Website

 But what does improving Core Web Vitals WordPress site edition look like?
 We’re here to help you navigate that.
 The unique challenge of improving the speed of a WordPress website is that a lot depends on your plugins, themes, and servers.
 Plugins especially are a double-edged sword.
-They could speed up your website, but the more you install, the slower your website gets.
+They can speed up your website, but the more you install, the slower your website gets.

 But let’s start from the top.
 Literally.